Tension as DSS arrest 2 Islamic State commanders in Abuja

-The DSS has arrested two Islamic State commanders in Kukuntu village, Gwgwalada - Abuja.
+The DSS has arrested two Islamic State commanders in Kukuntu village, Gwagwalada - Abuja.

 The suspects are Bashiru Adams and Rufai Sajo.